 What are flat feet?

 Flat feet mean that the arch of the foot (the longitudinal or metatarsal arch) is low or completely sagging.
-This causes the foot to rest almost completely on the ground.
+As a result, the foot rests almost entirely on the ground.
 Flat feet can be congenital or caused by muscle weakness, overuse or wear of the tendons and joints.

 Complaints